salaboy/from-monolith-to-k8s/workshop.md

 <img src="workshop-imgs/80-reminder-email-service-log.png" alt="Cluster Details" width="700px">

 As you can see, the reminders are set to trigger every 15 seconds.
-This was set up to a very short period for you to see the logs, but it can be obviously changed to be days, months or years if needed.
+This was set up for a very short period for you to see the logs, but it can be obviously changed to be days, months or years if needed.

-It is important to understand, that as soon as the proposal is approved or rejected, the timer is not longer needed, and because the timer was attached to `Decision Made` activity in the workflow model, it will be stopped and garbage collected automaticailly.
+It is important to understand that as soon as the proposal is approved or rejected, the timer is no longer needed, and because the timer was attached to `Decision Made` activity in the workflow model, it will be stopped and garbage collected automaticailly.

-These contextual timer events (boundary events, in the BPMN spec) are extremely powerful to easily describe situations where reminders or time based actions needs to be schedule and triggered in the future.
+These contextual timer events ([boundary events](https://docs.camunda.io/docs/product-manuals/zeebe/bpmn-workflows/call-activities/call-activities/#boundary-events), in the BPMN spec) are extremely powerful to easily describe situations where reminders or time based actions needs to be scheduled and triggered in the future.

 In the next screenshot you can see the workflow model instance audit log, where multiple notifications were sent:

 <img src="workshop-imgs/83-multiple-notifications-triggered-in-instance.png" alt="Cluster Details" width="700px">

-Remember, that because all this data is already stored in ElasticSearch, reporting and analytics on what's the average number of times that these notifications are sent can help stakeholders to better plan, in this case maybe they might need to hire more reviewers if approving/rejecting proposals under 3 days is core for their organization.
+Remember that because all this data is already stored in ElasticSearch, reporting and analytics on the average number of times that these notifications are sent can help stakeholders to better plan.
+In this case, maybe they might need to hire more reviewers if approving/rejecting proposals under 3 days is core for their organization.

 If you made it this far, **you managed to schedule a distributed timer, that is highly available and it will be autmatically garbage collected when it is not needed anymore by just setting it up in your workflow model.** :rocket: